 6. The Plan

 Finally, you must consider your long-term plans.
 These may include the diversification or expansion of your brand, and how this may affect your current marketing tactics over time.
 As your company grows and changes, so should your strategy.
-At Outsource to Us, we assist in the adaption and creation of operative marketing strategies and campaigns.
+At Outsource to Us, we assist in the adaptation and creation of operative marketing strategies and campaigns.

 Your marketing strategy is not set in stone.
 Your business and its environment will change, and your products and services will develop.
 This evolution is natural and healthy, due to the fluid state of your business; however, it is essential to revisit your marketing strategy periodically throughout the year to make sure it still rings true to the state and intentions of your company.
 You must ensure that everything you do only lends value to your business, and to your customers.